 With the level of importance attached to E/M codes, it’s helpful to know that CMS regulations regarding E/M coding recently changed, too.
-Keep reading to learn more about evaluation and management coding—and get some billing tips for your medical practice to follow.
+Keep reading to learn what E/M codes are, and get some billing tips for your medical practice to follow.

 - What Is E/M Coding?